remeh/statsd-zig/README.md

 ## Getting started

+- `libcurl` must be available on the system
 - Build the binary with `zig build`.
 You will need a recent master version of the toolchain (>= zig master 2020-07-12)
-- Use the environment variables `APIKEY` and `HOSTNAME` to configure the daemon
+- Set the environment variables `APIKEY` and `HOSTNAME` to configure the daemon
-- Launch the daemon and start throwing it counters and gauges
+- Launch the daemon and start sending it counters and gauges on port udp/8125

 ## Memory usage